 identified that document Jesuit ownership up through the 20th century.

-Because of its early date of occupation, Old Chapel Field has the potential to reveal information
+Because of its early date of occupation, the Old Chapel Field site has the potential to reveal information

 about life in Maryland shortly after permanent European settlement began.
 During these early